It’s a sour drink of Mongol origins made with fermented tea and obtained through a symbiotic culture of bacteria and

 Really not a big deal; it’s not milk.
 But don’t forget that one night on the countertop is like one month in the fridge.
 More time at room temperature means that the kombucha has more fizz and its flavours evolve faster.
 We recommend that you always keep it in the fridge.

-Six months from brewing day.
+From six to eight months from brewing day depending on the flavor.
 Check out our bottles to know more!

 Completely normal.
 Those are small sediments from fruits, sea buckthorn leaves and kombucha culture.

 Noooooooooooo!
 Kombucha is fizzy.
 It would be like shaking a beer or champagne bottle, with the same mess!
 However, we recommend turning the bottle upside once before opening it slowly.

 Exclusively from producers located within a 150-kilometer radius from Mont-Ferréol.
 Being 100% local has always been our main objective.

 Directly from the water table!
 Our plantation is positioned in altitude so we are lucky to have pure spring water thanks to an artesian well which crosses a sedimentation of granite.